DebojytiDuttaChoudhury/Data_Analysis_Walmart/README.md

 - **Reason**: Plots forecast accuracy trends to assess prediction effectiveness.
 - **Impact**: Refines Walmart’s forecasting model, leading to better inventory management.

+### Sales by Payment Method
+- **Reason**: This visualization breaks down sales by payment methods (e.g., credit card, debit card, cash, digital wallet), showing customer preferences for each method.
+- **Impact**: Helps Walmart understand customer payment preferences, allowing for improved payment options and policies to enhance the customer experience.
+For instance, if digital wallets are highly used, Walmart might invest in promotions targeting mobile payments or introduce new payment options for convenience.

+### Holiday & Non-Holiday Sales
+- **Reason**: Separates total sales for holiday and non-holiday periods to capture seasonal demand patterns and analyze spikes during holidays.
+- **Impact**: Enables Walmart to prepare for increased holiday demand, preventing stockouts and optimizing promotional activities.
+By identifying holiday-driven sales growth, Walmart can strategize inventory management and staffing to maximize sales during these periods.

+### Top Performing Stores
+- **Reason**: Identifies the stores generating the highest sales volume, providing insights into the locations with the strongest performance.
+- **Impact**: Allows Walmart to understand the factors contributing to each store’s success and replicate strategies across lower-performing locations.
+By focusing on top-performing stores, Walmart can drive regional marketing campaigns and invest in high-demand inventory to further enhance revenue.

+### Table Visual of Product Name, Total Sales, Revenue Before Promotion, Revenue From Promotion, Promotion Sales Difference
+- **Reason**: Displays a detailed breakdown of sales metrics by product, including:
+  - **Total Sales**: Overall revenue generated per product.
+  - **Revenue Before Promotion**: Revenue without any applied promotions.
+  - **Revenue From Promotion**: Revenue generated with applied promotions.
+  - **Promotion Sales Difference**: Difference in revenue due to promotions, helping to evaluate promotion effectiveness per product.
+- **Impact**: This table provides a comprehensive view of each product's sales performance, allowing Walmart to assess the impact of promotions.
+Understanding which products benefit most from promotions helps Walmart optimize promotional investments, prioritize inventory, and maximize sales revenue across product lines.

 ---

 ## 4. Conclusion and Recommendations